Exclusive! How India Used World’s ‘Fastest’ Fighter, MiG-25 Foxbat, To Outfox Pakistan During The Kargil War

 The Swan Song of the Soviet aircraft designer Mikhail Gurevich, MiG-25, codenamed ‘Foxbat’ by NATO, was a super fast, super high, and unarmed reconnaissance platform.
 For a quarter of a century, it served in the Indian Air Force (IAF) with swag as its ‘Superspy’ plane.

-In the world of intelligence gathering, militaries across the globe are reverting to old technologies to beat each other in the game.
-The latest case in point is that of Chinese spy balloons making an appearance in multiple places.
-The Soviet-era MiG-25 undoubtedly takes a position of pride in the hall of fame for reconnaissance.
+In the world of intelligence gathering, militaries worldwide are reverting to old technologies to compete.
+The latest case in point is the appearance of Chinese spy balloons in multiple places.
+The Soviet-era MiG-25 undoubtedly takes pride in the hall of fame for reconnaissance.

 The intelligence business is all cloak and dagger.
-But, the MiG-25 did not require any dagger, its height was its best cloak.
-The aircraft will climb to the stratosphere (the second layer of the earth’s atmosphere) in a matter of a few seconds and attain supersonic speeds.
+But the MiG-25 did not require any dagger; its height was its best cloak.
+The aircraft can climb to the stratosphere (the second layer of the earth’s atmosphere) in a matter of seconds and attain supersonic speeds.

-The aircraft pilots could see the earth’s curvature from up there, and its capability remained unmatched.
-This would earn the flight of the MiG-25 Rs as “Loneliness at Mach 3”.
-The MiG-25 pilots would penetrate the enemy territory undetected for routine strategic reconnaissance missions.
+The aircraft pilots could see the earth’s curvature from up there, and their capability remained unmatched.
+This would earn the flight of the MiG-25 Rs the nickname “Loneliness at Mach 3.”
+The MiG-25 pilots would penetrate enemy territory undetected for routine strategic reconnaissance missions.

-The Soviet Union began work on MiG-25s in 1959, and it was originally planned to be an interceptor, a role it failed miserably at.
-But its unmatched supersonic speed and stratospheric reach made it an excellent reconnaissance aircraft.
+The Soviet Union began work on MiG-25s in 1959.
+They were originally planned to be interceptors, a role they failed miserably at.
+However, their unmatched supersonic speed and stratospheric reach made them excellent reconnaissance aircraft.

-The IAF inducted 10 of these aircraft in its fleet in 1981 in its newly raised 102 Squadron, The Trisonics.
+In 1981, the IAF inducted 10 of these aircraft into its fleet in its newly raised 102 Squadron, The Trisonics.

 Such was the enigma of the aircraft that more than 90 percent of the Indian Air Force personnel did to see or have access to the MiG-25s.
 Their existence and operations remained hush-hush even during the service and after retirement.

 The missions flown by the squadron continue to remain classified.
-The high operational height of the aircraft meant that the pilots wore space suits similar to what the first man in space, Russian cosmonaut Yuri Gagarin wore.
+The aircraft’s high operational height meant that the pilots wore space suits similar to those worn by the first man in space, Russian cosmonaut Yuri Gagarin.

 For long, the West feared the fabled MiG-25, changing its aircraft development plans.
 The Americans gained access to the aircraft only when a Soviet pilot stole the aircraft and landed in Japan.